← Back to Blog

 Content Library Management

-Create a centralized repository of approved content that's properly tagged, version-controlled, and regularly updated.
-This becomes the foundation for all automated content generation.
+Create a centralised repository of approved content that's properly tagged, version-controlled, and regularly updated.
+This becomes the single source of truth for all automated content generation.

 Implementation Best Practices